"Yes!" to Wildlife (Frog) "No!" to Using Technology to Invade and Destroy Wildlife Habitat (Mountain Bike)

 "I note that mountain bikers, heads down, focus granularly on the trail, seemingly oblivious to the flora and fauna around them."
 Maddy Butcher

 "Bicycles are permitted on roads only.
 Mountain bikes are not allowed on any of the hiking trails.
 Help prevent erosion and damage to the hiking trails by riding bicycles only on the paved and fire roads."
-California State Park System Rules and Regulations, Big Basic Redwoods State Park.
+California State Park System Rules and Regulations, Big Basin Redwoods State Park.

 Professor Mike Liddle - a world leader in the impacts of recreation in natural areas - has concluded "that mountain biking is incompatible with nature conservation.
 Mountain biking and other high impact activity should be excluded from core or critical areas."